Folk Rock Pirates of the Cape Fear

 Fluctuating from a five to sometimes seven piece band, The Midatlantic began opening for nationally recognized bands such as The Steep Canyon Rangers and Chatham County Line, playing for Blue Moon Brewing’s 20th Anniversary party, and receiving runner-up at Floydfest’s On-The-Rise competition earning multiple standing ovations, hundreds of new fans, and an invitation to go back the following year.
 Their regional following grew into 2017, leading them into major festivals from Pennsylvania to South Carolina including Bristol Rhythm & Roots, Brewgaloo, Shakori Hills, Smoked Country Jam, Brewgrass, and North Charleston Music & Arts.
 The Midatlantic made their final performance of 2018 at the world renowned Merlefest before disbanding.

 Jason spent 2018 writing and recording a marine biology/pirate themed kids album entitled “Sea Songs For Little Pirates” which was released towards the end of the year, and then in 2019 he began bringing The Midatlantic back to life.
-With a nod to past Bluegrass, Americana, and Folk-Rock influences, The Midatlantic has begun a new voyage bringing a new edge and energy to the stage.
+With a nod to past Bluegrass, Americana, and Folk-Rock influences, The Midatlantic has begun a new voyage by digging into its past punk rock roots bringing a new edge and energy to the stage and songwriting.

 photos courtesy of: Susie Linquist Photography